seanmayer/java-restful-refresher/README.md

 - XML
 3. Start webservices: `./mvnw spring-boot:run` or VSCode UI

+## Running Web Services App
+1. Build your project with `mvn install` command
+2. Upload the deployable `.jar` file to a production server
+3. Run application with `java -jar` <filname> command

-## Running Webservices without STS
+### Running Webservices without STS
-1. Navigate to `mobile-app-ws` directroy folder
+1. Navigate to `/mobile-app-ws` directroy folder
-2. Run `./mvnw install` this will compile, run the project and unit tests
+2. Run `./mvnw install` this will compile, build the project and unit tests
 3. Run `./mvnw spring-boot:run` this will run the RESTful webservices application in a apache tomcat server container

+### Running Application as a Java App
+1. `Run `./mvnw install` this will compile, build the project and unit tests (create jar in target)
+2. `cd /mobile-app-ws/target`
+3. `cp mobile-app-ws-0.0.1-SNAPSHOT.jar /Users/{user-name}/Desktop`
+4. Navigate to desktop where the jar has been copied
+5. `java -jar mobile-app-ws-0.0.1-SNAPSHOT.jar`

 ## Spring Security
 ### Adding Spring Security to a project